This advisory announces vulnerabilities in the following Jenkins deliverables:

 Cookie on this page as a hardening.

-Jenkins includes a feature that shows a JVM memory usage chart for the Jenkins master.
+Jenkins includes a feature that shows a JVM memory usage chart for the Jenkins controller.

 Access to the chart in Jenkins 2.218 and earlier, LTS 2.204.1 and earlier requires no permissions beyond the general Overall/Read, allowing users who are not administrators to view JVM memory usage data.